-- Drink plenty of fluids.
-Ask your doctor about drinks such as Gatorade, which provide electrolytes, which can be lost with severe diarrhea.
-Electrolytes are body salts that must stay in balance for cells to work properly. - Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary and with your health care team's knowledge and approval.

-- Choose foods that contain soluble fiber, like beans, oat cereals and flaxseed, and high-pectin foods such as peaches, apples, oranges, bananas and apricots. - Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
+- · Drink plenty of fluids.
+Ask your doctor about drinks such as Gatorade, which provide electrolytes.
+Electrolytes, body salts that must stay in balance for cells to work properly, can be lost when severe diarrhea is being experienced. - · Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary and with your health care team's knowledge and approval. - · Choose foods that contain soluble fiber, like beans, oat cereals and flaxseed, and high-pectin foods such as peaches, apples, oranges, bananas and apricots. - · Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
 Avoid greasy or fried foods as well.